 My name is Angela Wu and I’m also known as xraiko [shray-ko] on the internet.
 I am originally from Taiwan but have resided in New Zealand since 1998.
-Having completed my Bachelor of Science (Honours) in Biomedical Science, I am now working on my PhD at the University of Auckland, studying neuroscience.
+I have recently completed my Doctorate of Philosophy (PhD) in Pharmacology studying neuroscience at the Univesity of Auckland in 2016.
+I am currently working as a research technician in the same field and in the progress of applying for a postdoctoral research fellow position.
 In early 2009, I discovered the joys of doing freelance illustration as a side career and have not looked back since.

 I have been an avid fan of Japanese anime and manga from a young age so they have a fair amount of influence on the way that I draw.
 I became an enthusiastic fan of Sailor Moon when I was in kindergarten, which probably formed the roots of my present art style.
 As I grew older, I fell in love with various manga series, most notably the ones created by CLAMP, which all played a part in shaping my style.